 My food tracked via Myfitnesspal totaled 1,625 calories, while WW smart points were 46.
 I went 11 points over for the day (my target is 35) and had to dip into my Fitpoints.

 Note: I have my app set to use my fit points before my weeklies – that’s just the way I prefer.

 Went 6 points over and ended up at 41 for the day, while my calories were only 1,375.

-What tracking calories and adding up WW smart points has taught me in my first week on WW Freestyle – and how it compares to their older points plus
+What tracking calories and adding up WW points have taught me, and how it compares to their older points plus

 First of all, I’m still in a major learning curve phase with the new system.